2021 Fall Challenge 2-4-6 Adventure Race

 This race is primarily for teams with little or no adventure racing experience, but we will not strictly enforce this.
-It will be a step up from the 2-hour race and will include a flat water paddle section.
+It will be a step up from the 2-hour race and includes all disciplines.
 If you couldn’t do “Get Your Bearings” in the Spring, this may be the right race for you!

 Race Briefing: 9:00am

 Announcement of Winners, Prizes & Giveaways: 2:30pm